jxx2/MetaFEM.jl/README.md

 Quick examples can be found in [documents](https://jxx2.github.io/MetaFEM.jl/dev/examples/md/pikachu/pikachu/) and [sources](https://github.com/jxx2/MetaFEM/tree/main/examples), where "*.jl" files are the main scripts.

 ## Current Status
-The package is usable as a single GPU "classical" generic FEM solver.
+The package is usable as a single GPU-accelerated generic FEM solver.

-The project is in its initial release, and the documents are to be extended in the following days.
+The first version of document is considered completed, although it will be further extended in the following weeks.

-More features are in developement, e.g., distributed computing, etc..
+More features are in developement, e.g., more examples, distributed computing, cutcell mesh, etc..

 [docs-dev-img]: https://img.shields.io/badge/docs-latest%20release-blue
 [docs-dev-url]: https://jxx2.github.io/MetaFEM.jl/dev/